Sunday, December 22, 2013

 This documentary quite impacted me, because it reminded me of some memories I had rather forgotten (I am an elderly 19).

 As a really young child, I loved westerns.
 Some of my earliest entertainment memories are westerns.
 I watched them on TV: Bonanza was my absolute favorite show at the age of five.
 I loved western movies: Roy Rogers was my favorite person ever!
-I devoured westerns (I didn't help that I was the girl in the middle of four brothers).
+I devoured westerns (my oldest brother was also a fan, so that contributed).

 See, my parents were pretty strict about movies in one sense (the modern films I was allowed to watch was closely monitored), but also very open (I could watch anything I wanted made from 1935-1950).
 My mother was concerned about violence, language, and sex, but otherwise--I could watch anything I wanted.
 This meant that at a young age, I watched a lot of really great classic films (pretentious movie reviews from an 11-year-old, anyway?).